mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

  * The scopes that your addon requires to modify entity properties different depending on the type of entity property that you wish to modify.
    For example, to delete an issue entity property you only need `DELETE` scope however, to delete a project entity propecty you require
    `PROJECT_ADMIN` scope.
+ * The value stored in each property must be in valid JSON format.

 Keep these limitations in mind when you use entity properties.